isomerpages/moe-acspri/_our-programmes/Gifted Education/Programmes.md

 *   enhance aspirations for individual excellence and fulfilment
 *   develop a strong social conscience and commitment to serve society and nation
 *   develop moral values and qualities for responsible leadership

+### **Curriculum**

+The GEP Curriculum is an enriched curriculum that aims to meet both the intellectual and affective needs of our gifted children.&nbsp;

+*   Enriched in depth and breadth, it provides opportunities for content mastery, creativity, critical thinking and character building
+*   Differentiated in four areas – content, process, product and learning environment

+##### **Enriched Subjects**

+*   Mathematics
+*   Science
+*   English Language
+*   Chinese Language
+*   Social Studies
+*   Character &amp; Citizenship Education

+##### **Affective Education**

+*   Goals include the social, moral and emotional development of the pupils
+*   Discussion of values, ethics and moral issues in various subject areas

+##### **Character and Citizenship Education (CCE)**

+*   Explicit teaching of values and learning of social-emotional competencies
+*   Values-in-Action (VIA) project allows pupils to act on values taught